Milliemonster/Capstone2/Readme.md

 Random Forest Classifier, Adaboost Classifier, Naive Bayes Classifier all optimized with Grid Search CV using 5 fold cross validatoin and balanced accuracy score (BAC) as the scoring metric (average recall for each class).

 Random Forest Classifier - BAC = 0.57
 Ada Boost Classififer - BAC = 0.45
 Gaussian Naive Bayes - BAC = 0.43

 ### Model - basic CNN
 The initial model was a simple CNN based loosely on the architecture of the VGG-16 neural net.
 Categorical crossentropy was used as a loss function.

 Convolution + relu - 4x4, 32 filters
 Convolution + relu - 4x4, 32 filters
 Max Pooling - 2x2
 Dropout 0.3
 Convolution + relu- 3x3, 32 filters
 Convolution + relu- 1x5, 32 filters
 Convolution + relu- 5x1, 32 filters
 Max Pooling - 2x2
 Dropout 0.3
 Flatten
 Dense layer + relu
 Dropout 0.3
 Dense layer + softmax

 Images were downsampled to 100 x 100 x 3 and preprocessed using the Xception preprocessor.
 Images were split into a train (487 images), test (138 images) and holdout set (65 images).
 Training data was augmented using shear, zoom, width shift and height shift of 0.2 and horizontal and vertical flips as available transformations.

 ### Results

+The final model was run for 10 epochs using 6400 generated images in each epoch.
 With the best set of weights, the balanced accuracy score on the holdout images was 95%.
 Taking a look at places where the model missed, I believe it's most likely that this model is basing predictions on color and large features such as spots.
 This would make sense given that the model isn't very deep and the images needed to be heavily downsampled.

 Possible misses based on color:

 ![img](images/readme/missed3.png)
 ![img](images/readme/missed4.png)
 ![img](images/readme/missed5.png)
 ![img](images/readme/test3.png)

 Not sure why it missed these:

 ![img](images/readme/test2.png)
 ![img](images/readme/missed1.png)